ericdennis7/WomensEducation-FertilityRates/README.md

 <h2>ℹ️ Information About the Study</h2>
 <h3>A Brief Introduction</h3>

 As a <i>staunch</i> advocate of education, particularly for women, I have been contemplating the impact of education on the birth rate of women worldwide.
-The latest news reports indicate that Japan is grappling with a dire fertility crisis, with its birth rate failing to keep pace with the death rate.
-This has coincided with an increase in women's education.
-This has resulted in significant economic, social, and governmental challenges.
-I can't help but wonder if the growing prevalence of women's education is a contributing factor to this crisis.
+As of lately, there have been growing concerns for overpopulation, espcially in underdeveloped countries such as those in Afirca and Asia.
+So, does higher education lead to lower fertility rates?
+Would increasing resources in female education lead to a healthier global population?
 This study researches global patterns to see if there is a correlation among women's fertility rates and their average education level.

 <h3>Question to Study</h3>